Providing a Holistic Approach to Care

 - Laboratory Tests: Cincinnati Children’s is one of the few pediatric hospitals in the country that offers comprehensive lab testing for children, adolescents and young adults with neuroinflammatory diseases.
 These test results typically are available in days, not weeks or months, allowing treatment to begin that much sooner.

 - Genetic Testing: If the team suspects that an underlying genetic condition is causing your child’s symptoms, they may order a gene panel to learn more.
-The Human Genetics Diagnostic Laboratory at Cincinnati Children’s offers a panel that can detect 72 different genes associated with neuroinflammatory diseases.
+The Genetics and Genomics Diagnostic Laboratory at Cincinnati Children’s offers a panel that can detect 72 different genes associated with neuroinflammatory diseases.
 Our genetic laboratories comply with Clinical Laboratory Improvement Amendments (CLIA) regulations, which means they can provide complex genetic analysis.

 - Medical Imaging: Our neuroradiologists have special training, experience and advanced technology to identify subtle clues on magnetic resonance imaging (MRI) that help them diagnose neuroinflammatory diseases.